Dr. Shirley's Web Courses

 Appearance of the Virgin Mary at Banneux in Belgium;

-Adolf Hitler becomes Chancellor of Germany;
+Adolf Hitler became Chancellor of Germany

 AD 1933-1939